-Right before His death, Jesus prayed that we would be one, just as His Father and He are one.
+Right before His death, Jesus prayed we would be one, just as His Father and He are one.
 Jesus loved community.
 He loved unity.
 Loving community demonstrates the heart and mind of God.
 It glorifies God.
 That in itself should compel us to find a way to cultivate community in our local church.
 Community and unity do not mean we are all the same, must think the same, or must live the same.
-In fact, we must not miss the keys to community and unity that are threaded throughout this Scripture.
+We must not miss the keys to community and unity are threaded throughout this Scripture.
 We will need endurance and encouragement.
 We will need to follow Jesus with the one goal of glorifying our Father.
 To do that, we must ACCEPT one another.
-Accept that one who is different from me, the one who has hurt me or makes choices with which I do not agree.
+Accept the one who is different from me, the one who has hurt me or makes choices with which I do not agree.
 Who is our model?
 Jesus Himself who accepted each of us in a way that praises God.
 These are mysteries and yet there are practical directions in this passage that help guide us through the pitfalls of cultivating community.

 Paul encouraged the Philippian church to be like minded.
 How in the world could they or we achieve such a lofty goal when we all have strong opinions that often clash?
-He goes on to say that Christians need to be one in spirit and purpose, to do nothing out of selfish ambition or vain conceit, but in humility consider others better than themselves.
+He goes on to say Christians need to be one in spirit and purpose, to do nothing out of selfish ambition or vain conceit, but in humility consider others better than themselves.
 He encourages us to look not only to our own interests, but also to the interests of others (Philippians 2:2-4).
-There is the key to cultivating a spirit of peace and unity in our local churches, that is recognizing that our ultimate purpose must be to glorify God, not ourselves.
+There is the key to cultivating a spirit of peace and unity in our local churches: recognizing our ultimate purpose must be to glorify God, not ourselves.
 It’s not about us!
 We are ONE in Jesus.
 He is the common denominator.
 View your local church through the lens of eternity and conflicts through the grid of serving Jesus alone.
-Such focus helps transform our hearts so that out of them will flow springs of living water designed to cultivate life in our community.
+Such focus helps transform our hearts so out of them will flow springs of living water designed to cultivate life in our community.

 Oh Lord, I read this passage and I think about how people in my church have hurt me.
-I don’t love the church the way you do.
-Yet you command me to accept and love one another, even those who have hurt me.
+I don’t love the church the way You do.
+Yet You command me to accept and love one another, even those who have hurt me.
 Show me how to do that because I can’t do this by myself.
 Show me how to view the church as You do.